-As charming and even quaint as Amsterdam might seem during the day, when the sun goes down, the city center and neighborhoods like De Wallen (the most famous Red Light District) transform into a party scene.
+As charming and quaint as Amsterdam might seem during the day when the sun goes down, the city center and neighborhoods like De Wallen (the most famous Red Light District) transform into a party scene.

-Europe knows a thing or two about a fun night out, and fewer places do it better than Amsterdam.
+Europe knows something about a fun night out; fewer places do it better than Amsterdam.
 Whatever vibe you’re looking for, whatever music genre you’re into, it’s all right here.
-Take a look below to find my favorite nightclubs in Amsterdam and see what makes them worth the hype.
+Look below for my favorite nightclubs in Amsterdam and see what makes them worth the hype.

 Best Nightclubs in Amsterdam